asafDovNetzer/learn-the-notes/README.md

+# Learn the Notes

-This is a beta version
+This is a beta version for a sheet music reading card game.